by ProcureDeskLast Updated : Sep-09-2018

 One of the key challenges with increasing spend under management is to be involved at the beginning of the purchasing cycle.
 Which is when the stakeholder is thinking about engaging a vendor or set of vendors to satisfy a need.

-Now consider that the process is as simple as clicking a button to engage sourcing and all the users have to do give a brief description to get started – would that reduce the friction to engage sourcing?
+Now consider that the process is as simple as clicking a button to engage sourcing and all the users have to do is give a brief description to get started – would that reduce the friction to engage sourcing?

 In my view it does and hence simple process leads to increased spend under management.